<- Back to blog

 • Huge database of exercises

-• Detailed body part analytics
+• Detailed body part analytics and volume tracking

 • Advanced logging and planning tools